jenleebeaver/Flash-Blog/README.md

-Basic app for users to login and have a space to do private blogging for writing warmups.
+Basic blogging application using sinatra.

+Users can login/signup to get access to a private blogging space.
+Designed for writing warmups and to combat creative writing blocks.

 PROJECT PLANS
-Would like to allow users to see a list of titles belonging to their blog post and select which title they want to use.
-Build out an algorithm to generate random titles for users to combat writer's block.
+Render a list of titles belonging to user's blog post and select which title they want to use.
+Build out random title generator algorithm for users to combat writer's block.